-For me, it is a time to reflect upon, and appreciate the people, and things in my life that I care for and cherish the most like my parents, my child, my wife, my closest friends, etc....
+For me, it is a time to reflect upon, and appreciate the people, and things in life that I care for and cherish the most like my parents, my children, my wife, my closest friends, etc....

 If you're a sports fan, it also can be applied to the teams you love, or those you love to hate.

-Here are my top 10 things to be thankful for this year—Buckeye Football Edition.
+Here are my top 10 things to be thankful for this year—Buckeye Football Fan Edition.